This letter is to all the clients and colleagues I’ve had the privilege to work with over the years — and also to those of you I’ve yet to meet.

 Someday I’ll probably tell the long version of this story, but for now, here are the highlights — the four big steppingstones in the journey toward this big shift in my life’s work.

-At a level that, at first, was not even conscious, leading this group also helped make me hungry for all of my work to make me feel the same way — to make my heart sing.
+And leading this group also helped make me hungry for all of my work to make me feel the same way.
+To make my heart sing.

 Three and a half years ago, Chrysalis launched a new, cornerstone program: Spiritual Paths: Cultivating a Life of Meaning Through Spiritual Practice.